Skip to content

 Supported networks

-The LayerZero protocol is active on a wide selection of test (opens in a new tab)- and mainnets (opens in a new tab), though not all chains are interconnected by default.
+The LayerZero protocol is active on a wide selection of test- and mainnets, though not all chains are interconnected by default

 Currently, both Beam test- and mainnet connect to